MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

 • Ensure simplicity.
 The previous method, involving a cost report process to set the outpatient percent and unique billing requirements for payment, was burdensome for both MHD and providers.
 The OSFS is a fee schedule concept with limited use of complex pricing logic, designed for administrative ease.

-• Improve purchasing clarity.
+Improve purchasing clarity.
 With the previous method, it was very difficult to understand how much MHD was paying for specific types of outpatient services.
 MHD aligned its payment methodology with prevailing methodologies used by Medicare, other Medicaid programs and private payers, improving purchasing clarity.

-What is the basic approach?
+What is the basic approach of the OSFS?

-If a claim line has a procedure code and the service is considered covered, then the payment for that line will equal the fee times the billed units, up to the MHD maximum units allowed.
+If a claim line has a procedure code and the service is considered covered, the payment for that line will equal the fee times the billed units, up to the MHD maximum units allowed.
 Payment will be the lower of the provider's charge or the payment as calculated under the OSFS Payment Methodology.
-Providers should continue to bill up to the MHD maximum units allowed.
+Providers should continue to bill up to the maximum number of MHD units allowed.
 If the billed units exceed the MHD maximum allowed units the claim will be denied.
 Hospitals may resubmit the claim with the MHD maximum units allowed for the procedure.

 How does the OSFS methodology work?